 In the UK, there are some standard formats for different genres of programme and, whilst many of the broadcasters use similar formats, it is worth ascertaining exactly what format is acceptable to the broadcaster/funder for which the production is being made for.

-The Digital Production Partnership has published a standard budget template from discussions with Production Managers and Producers and can be found on the attached link:
+The Digital Production Partnership has published a standard budget template from discussions with Production Managers and Producers and can be found here

 The following files detail other common formats used.

 It is very common for drama productions to use Movie Magic Scheduling and Movie Magic Budgeting software packages (previously known as EP Scheduling and EP Budgeting).
 It is not usually necessary for Production Accountants to know how to use Movie Magic Scheduling, but they should know how to read the schedule and know what reports to request from the 1stAssistant Director.
 E.g. day out of days reports can be produced to give a breakdown on different areas in the budget, including artists, locations, crowd etc.

 It is useful for Production Accountants to be familiar with Movie Magic Budgeting.
 It helps when the Production Accountant is reviewing and checking the budget, making any amendments necessary, producing ‘what if’ scenarios, and making comparisons between different versions of the Budget.

 Another budgeting package is PMI, otherwise the budget may be produced on a spreadsheet.